skywalkgame/blog-post/content/docs/spring24/04_/_index.md

 ### Language Modeling and Next-Token Prediction Task

-Standard language modeling involves learning from a large text corpus $ x_1, \ldots, x_T $ by implementing a next-token prediction task.
+Standard language modeling involves learning from a large text corpus $x_1, \ldots, x_T$ by implementing a next-token prediction task.
 The goal is to minimize the cross-entropy loss, defined as:

 $$
 L_1 = - \sum_{t} \log P_{\theta}(x_{t+1} \mid x_{t:1}),